-Course title Finance for Decision Making Level of course first cycle Teaching method lecture Person responsible for the course Dawid Dawidowicz E-mail address to the person Dawid.Dawidowicz@zut.edu.pl Course code (if applicable) WEKON-1-19-L ECTS points 4 Semester winter/summer winter/summer Language of instruction english Hours per week 1 Hours per semester 20 Objectives of the course The aim of the course is to briefly recall or to learn the core topics as they are taught in detail in corporate finance and then to move over to more sophisticated tools and to introduce the student into the world of mezzanines, derivatives and fundamentals of financial engineering Entry requirements The students should have a basic understanding of economics, accounting and finance.
+Course title Finance for Decision Making Level of course second cycle Teaching method lecture Person responsible for the course Dawid Dawidowicz E-mail address to the person Dawid.Dawidowicz@zut.edu.pl Course code (if applicable) WEKON-1-19-L ECTS points 4 Semester winter/summer Language of instruction english Hours per week 1 Hours per semester 20 Objectives of the course The aim of the course is to briefly recall or to learn the core topics as they are taught in detail in corporate finance and then to move over to more sophisticated tools and to introduce the student into the world of mezzanines, derivatives and fundamentals of financial engineering Entry requirements The students should have a basic understanding of economics, accounting and finance.
 Course contents Basic Definitions Cash flow analysis - Working capital - Economic Value Added - Time value of money - Capital Budgeting Financing with equity, debt and mezzanine - Equity financing - Debt financing (bank loans, bonds, promissory notes and others) - Mezzanine financing - Hedging with plain vanilla options, forwards, futures and swaps, and using the money market A brief insight into derivatives Combined Swaps - Exotic Options - Swaptions - Others Basics of Financial Engineering and Structured Finance Special Purpose Vehicles (SPV) - Early defeasance with zero bonds - Over-collateralisation - Tranching - Structuring investments - Others Assessment methods Lecture, workshop The students will hold two short presentation on a) asset respectively b) liability aspects of finance Recommended readings 1.
-Jeff Madura, Roland Fox, International Financial Management,, 2011 Knowledge Students will be able to understand, analyze and assess the finance for decision making
+Jeff Madura, Roland Fox, International Financial Management,, 2011 Knowledge Students will be able to understand, analys ze and assess the f inance for decision making

-I Course title Globalization Level of course first cycle Teaching method lecture Person responsible for the course Aleksandra Grzesiuk E-mail address to the person agrzesiuk@zut.edu.pl Course code (if applicable) WEKON-1-58-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course provide fundamental understanding of glob the busines improve skills and abilities in analysis of po · om perspective of global economies and running conomic segments of global environment Entry requirements no entry requirements Course contents Introduction to globalization.
+Course title Globalization Level of course second cycle Teaching method lecture Person responsible for the course Aleksandra Grzesiuk E-mail address to the person agrzesiuk@zut.edu.pl Course code (if applicable) WEKON-1-58-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course provide fundamental understanding of globalization process from perspective of global economies and running the busines improve skills and abilities in analysis of political, social and economic segments of global environment Entry requirements no entry requirements Course contents Introduction to globalization.
 Globalization: economic perspective.
 Globalization: social and cultural perspective.
 Globalization vs economic development.
 Globalization vs customer awareness.
 Globalization vs global corporation and their role in global economy.
 Globalization and natural environment.
-J. Stiglitz and his vision of a fair globalization. lecture workshop Assessment methods essey presentation Recommended 1.
-J. Stiglitz, Globalization and Its Disconter readings 2.
+J. Stiglitz and his vision of a fair globalization.
+Assessment methods lecture workshop activity exercises during classes essey presentation Recommended 1.
+J. Stiglitz, Globalization and Its Discontents, W.W.
+Norton & Company, New York, 2002 readings 2.
 J. Stiglitz, Making Globalization Work, W.W.
 Norton & Company, New York, 2006 Knowledge provide fundamental understanding of globalization process from perspective of global economies and running the business Skills improve skills and abilities in analysis of political, social and economic segments of global environment Other social competences The student, learning about changing relationships in the world, realizes the necessity keeping up with these changes related to continuous training.